FIBRE OPTIC CABLING

 - There is low transmitter strength.

 - There are bad connections in the wiring closet.

 All our jobs are guaranteed!!
 As you can see on our website; we work with well-known companies that trust us with our high standards and practices required by Telstra and NBN.
-All technicians are Australian Communications and Media Authority (ACMA) Accredited.
+All technicians are registered and fully licensed.